-Audit Graduate Recruitment (AGR) constitutes the largest component of the firm's overall recruitment operations.
-This year our intake exceeded 350 candidates nationwide, all of whom have successfully completed their CTA/equivalent.
+Audit Graduate Recruitment (AGR) constitutes the largest component of the Namibian office's overall recruitment operations.
+This year our intake reached 11 candidates, all of whom 8 have successfully completed their CTA/equivalent.
 We constantly seek out the most talented individuals from universities across the country, and no effort is spared in ensuring that our audit practice is supplied with top drawer talent.